-So you've found a buyer - What now?
+so you've found a buyer what now?

-Once you have accepted a verbal or written offer, the contract can now be signed and the normal 10 per cent deposit will be paid by the purchaser - the balance falling due on the agreed settlement date.
+Once you have accepted a verbal or written offer, the contract can now be signed and the normal 10 per cent deposit will be paid by the purchaser once all conditions have been satisified - the balance falling due on the agreed settlement date.

-In the case of purchase at auction, there is no cooling off period, the deposit must be paid immediately and the contract signed immediately following the auction.
-Cooling off periods for Private Treaty sales apply in a several states - your agent is the best person to advise you of the length of the period.
+In the case of purchase at auction, there is no conditional period, the deposit must be paid immediately and the contract signed immediately following the auction.
+The sale usually remains "conditional" for a period after the offer is accepted during which time the purchaser has the right to request an inspection of the home i.e. a pest inspection or a building consultant.
+The deposit is due to be paid by the buyer once the sale becomes unconditional.

-The deposit will usually be held in trust by your agent, although, if specified in the contract, it may be held in trust by the vendor's solicitor.
+The deposit will usually be held in trust by your agent although, if specified in the contract, it may be held in trust by the vendor's solicitor.

-The purchaser has the right to request an inspection of the home i.e. a pest inspection or a building consultant.
-Once contracts are exchanged, the sale is considered legally binding and the process of conveyancing begins.
+Once those conditions are resolved contracts are exchanged, the sale is considered legally binding and the process of conveyancing begins.
 Some people have the knowledge, experience and time to handle the conveyancing themselves, but this is uncommon.
-Normally, a solicitor, a conveyancing company, or a settlement agent will manage the process.
+Normally, a solicitor or a conveyancing company will manage the process.
 They are experienced and knowledgeable in what can be a very complex process.
 Should you not have an appropriate person to handle the transfer, your agent may offer local contacts from which you can choose.
-Stamp duty is paid by the purchaser shortly after the exchange of contracts.